RobertBachnicki/gabinet-terapii-naturalnych/app/public/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 8.1.4 =
+= 8.1.5 =
-Version 8.1.4 includes important bug fixes.
+Version 8.1.5 includes a security fix and is recommended for all users.